-Think of FOTO ARSENAL WIEN as a place to expose people to the joys and roles of creative photography through exhibitions, events and activities.
+Think of FOTO ARSENAL WIEN as a place promoting the joys and artistry of creative photography through exhibitions, events and other activities.

 - Regular international exhibitions